Lecturer; Chairman, Board of Trustees, Firelight Foundation

-Currently, Johnson-Cusack is an adjunct faculty member for the Master of Science in Nonprofit Management program at Columbia University, Chairman of the Board of Trustees of the Silicon Valley-based Firelight Foundation supporting community organizations in Africa, and consultant for leaders in philanthropy and the nonprofit sector regarding governance, coaching and leadership development, change leadership, and strategic planning for resource development and advocacy.
+Currently, Johnson-Cusack is an a part-time lecturer for the Master of Science in Nonprofit Management program at Columbia University, Chairman of the Board of Trustees of the Silicon Valley-based Firelight Foundation supporting community organizations in Africa, and consultant for leaders in philanthropy and the nonprofit sector regarding governance, coaching and leadership development, change leadership, and strategic planning for resource development and advocacy.

 Johnson-Cusack is the immediate past President and CEO of the National Human Services Assembly (NHSA), a Washington, D.C.-based association comprised of over 80 of the largest national human services organizations.
 Prior to that, she was Executive Director of Leadership 18, an alliance of 18+ CEO’s responsible for leading national nonprofit organizations including American Red Cross, Boy Scouts of America, Catholic Charities USA, Girl Scouts of the USA, The Salvation Army, The YMCA, and United Way Worldwide.
 In that role, she was a lobbyist and a principal strategist for the national Charitable Giving Coalition focused on preserving charitable tax incentives in the U.S.